 - Helping parents feel a sense of achievement as they “tick” off their progress

-- Giving parents an incentive to persist with their behaviour change (as they want to be able to tick off their progress – seeing our behaviour written down can be a powerful thing)
+- Giving parents an incentive to persist with their behaviour change (as they want to be able to tick off their progress – seeing your behaviour written down can be a powerful thing)

 - Providing an account to help you review progress with the parent at the next meeting

-How can you help parents to make an action plan and self-monitor their behaviour?
+Help parents to make an action plan and self-monitor their behaviour

 You can help support a parent to create a goal and action plan for them to take away with them.

-Have a go at setting your own goal and action plan.
-It could be anything for example, drink more water, walk to work, spend more time with your children/partner…
+Your task: Have a go at setting your own goal and action plan.
+It could be anything, e.g. drink more water, walk to work, spend more time with your children/partner…

 What do you want to achieve?